-Automation-driven sales enablement platform Groove nabs $45M
+Automation-driven sales engagement platform Groove nabs $45M

 “Our enterprise customers want to enable the modern seller while ensuring the highest levels of enterprise security and compliance,” Rothstein wrote in a statement.
 “We’re capturing a significant amount of enterprise market share from our competition because our platform was built for the needs of large, complex organizations that rely on Salesforce as their system of record.
 We bring automation to the seller instead of requiring that they work out of a separate system.
 This flexibility ensures extremely high user adoption rates, even with technology averse sellers in non-tech industries.”

-Driving sales enablement
+Driving sales engagement

 Groove provides an overview with insights into sales and account management activities as they’re completed, including calls, emails, and tasks.
 It can track the performance of email and call script templates and identify which days of the week and times of the day have the highest call connect rates, and it spotlights account-based engagement stats that can be drilled down to the response date.